-Rooster Announced as Official Technical Clothing Provider to the Sail GP Inspire Programme
+Rooster are proud to be the Official Technical Clothing Provider to the Sail GP Inspire Programme

 As part of its commitment to sustainable development, SailGP officially launched the foundation phase of a robust community, education and outreach initiative – SailGP Inspire.
 The six helmsmen of the new global league joined the maiden group of youth participants for the program aimed at using sailing as a force for good.
 SailGP Inspire broadens access to the sport, offers a career pathway and aims to leave a meaningful legacy in SailGP host cities.

 Dylan Fletcher, Great Britain SailGP Team Helmsman, helps teach children in the SailGP Inspire programme how to prevent a capsize.
 Event 4 Season 1 SailGP event in Cowes, Isle of Wight, England, United Kingdom.
 9 August 2019: Photo Thomas Lovelock for SailGP.
 Handout image supplied by SailGP[/caption] SailGP Inspire is comprised of three innovative programmes – Learning, Careers and Racing – giving young girls, boys, women and men (ages 9-23) from all backgrounds life-changing opportunities on and off the water.
 SailGP Inspire is supported by four founding partners – boat suppliers RS Sailing and WASZP, technical clothing provider Rooster and robotic mark producer MarkSetBot.